All planning checklists

 Book a drag show or themed night if desired.

-Check out venues like Bar Pop or Kiki in the Gay Village for energetic RuPaul's Drag Race themed nights and performances.
+Bar Pop or Kiki in the Gay Village run energetic RuPaul's Drag Race themed nights - book ahead for Saturday.

 Moderate·Medium impact